volcengine/verl/recipe/agentlightning/README.md

 4. **rewrite_query**: If the `check_query` step finds errors, the agent enters this step.
 It uses the feedback from the previous step to generate a corrected SQL query.
 The process then loops back to `check_query` for re-evaluation.
 5. **END**: The loop terminates when `check_query` confirms the query is correct or the maximum number of turns (`max_turns`) is exceeded.

+We aim to train **write_query** and **rewrite_query** step in the setup of this example.
+The **check_query** step is not trained but will share the same LLM weights as the other steps.

 ## Client-Server Training with Agent Lightning

 The training process uses a distributed client-server architecture designed by Agent Lightning to efficiently fine-tune the underlying LLM.
-This separation allows for scalable data generation across multiple clients while centralizing the computationally intensive model training on a dedicated server with GPUs, and also provides opportunities for customizing algorithms and training strategies with minimal code changes.
+This separation allows for scalable data generation across multiple clients while centralizing the computationally intensive model training on a dedicated server with GPUs, and also provides opportunities for customizing algorithms and training strategies (like [prompt optimization](https://github.com/microsoft/agent-lightning/tree/160a82b0354969122ff3667937bab75c0a09a21e/examples/apo)) with minimal code changes.

 * **Training Server (`agentlightning.verl`)**: The server, launched with the first command below, manages the core training loop.
 It runs an RL algorithm (with `verl` of course) and hosts an OpenAI-compatible LLM endpoint (with `verl`'s async server).
 The server's sole purpose is to receive interaction data from clients and update the LLM's weights to improve its performance.
 * **Agent Clients (`sql_agent.py`)**: The clients run the LangGraph agent logic described above.
 They connect to the server to fetch tasks (natural language questions) and use the server's **OpenAI-compatible endpoint** for all generation steps (`write_query`, `check_query`, `rewrite_query`).
-After completing a task, the client exports its interaction traces (traced by [AgentOps](https://www.agentops.ai/) by default), evaluates its correctness to calculate a reward, and sends the entire interaction history (the "trajectory") back to the server for training.
+After completing a task, the client exports its interaction traces (traced by [AgentOps](https://www.agentops.ai/) and filtered by trace hierarchy), evaluates its correctness to calculate a reward, and sends the entire interaction history (the "trajectory") back to the server for training.
 To adapt any agent to an "agent client", you do not need to change the agent logic, but only need to invoke the client's `run` method with `agentlightning.trainer`.

 ![Difference between the original agent and modified agent client](assets/sql_agent_diff.png)